Welbeck Abbey State Room Tours

 Can I take my handbag on the tour?

 You may take small handbags on the tour but we regret that large bags are not permitted.
 If in doubt, please ask your guide when you check in.
-We provide lockers for safe storage.
+We provide lockers for safe storage in The Portland Collection.

 What time should I arrange my transport for?

-The tour will last approximately an hour and a half.
-Please arrive a little early, as latecomers cannot join the tour after it has left The Portland Collection.
-We recommend booking your return travel at least 2 hours after the start time for your tour, in case of unforeseen delays.
+Please arrive 15 minutes early, as latecomers cannot join the tour after it has left The Portland Collection.
+We recommend booking your return travel at least 3 hours after the start time for your tour, in case of unforeseen delays.

 I have booked tickets but now cannot attend?